mfreed7/interestfor/README.md

 ```

 ## Implementation / Behavior
-The polyfill adds a mutation observer to document.body that monitors for any
+The polyfill adds event listeners to document.body that monitor for hover
+or keyboard events relevant fo the `interesttarget` API.
+When interesting
-elements with the `interesttarget` attribute.
-On those elements, it attaches
+events happen to elements with the `interesttarget` attribute or elements that
-event listeners for mouse/keyboard events, and fires `interest` and
+are the targets of those elements, it fires `interest` and `loseinterest`
-`loseinterest` events on the target of the `interesttarget` attribute.
+events on the target of the `interesttarget` attribute.
 If the
 target is a popover, it also handles showing or hiding the popover.

 ## Tests